This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I manage my symptoms and prevent future attacks?

 - Follow your Asthma Action Plan (AAP).
-This is a written plan that you and your caregiver create.
+This is a written plan that you and your healthcare provider create.
 It explains which medicine you need and when to change doses if necessary.
 It also explains how you can monitor symptoms and use a peak flow meter.
 The meter measures how well your lungs are working.

 - Manage other health conditions , such as allergies, acid reflux, and sleep apnea.